michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 Scientific Articles
 -----
+* "Is Competition Only One Click Away?
+The Digital Markets Act Impact on Google Maps", with Louis-Daniel Pape, 2025
+  * Accepted, Marketing Science
+  * <a href="https://www.cresse.info/wp-content/uploads/2025/09/CRESSE_CCIA_AWARDS_2025_v1.pdf">"CRESSE Best Paper Awards for Young Researchers"</a>
+  * <a href="https://www.cesifo.org/en/publications/2024/working-paper/competition-only-one-click-away-digital-markets-act-impact-google">"CESifo Working Paper No. 11226, 2024"</a>

 * "Quality Disclosures and Disappointment: Evidence from the Academy Awards" with Felix Schleef, 2025
   * Accepted, Management Science
   * <a href="https://www.cesifo.org/en/publications/2024/working-paper/quality-disclosures-and-disappointment-evidence-academy-nominations">"CESifo Working Paper No. 11573, 2024"</a>